websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ### Navigation Menu Widget

-You can hide a Page from Navigation Menu widgets that show the Public Pages Hierarchy.
+You can hide a Page from Menu Display widgets that show the Public Pages Hierarchy.
 When enabled, a hidden Page can still appear in other navigation menus if added to them.
 See [Configuring Site Navigation](./../../site-navigation/managing-site-navigation.md) for more information.

 ### Page Layout